Pratikn03/Cis380/docs/README.md

 # Documentation

-This directory contains the project documentation for OmniChatX / UAIS-v2.
+This directory contains the project documentation for SentinelForge.

 If you’re new here, start with the repository overview in `README.md`, then use the links below to go deeper.